zz22394/presto/presto-docs/src/main/sphinx/server-installation-aws-emr-manual.rst

 Install and manage Presto manually on an AWS EMR in the Amazon cloud.

 | Download Presto from https://www.teradata.com/presto
+|

-* Before installing Preston on an AWS EMR cluster, review the caveats summarized in the following document:
+| Before installing Preston on an AWS EMR cluster, review the caveats summarized in the following document:

-  :doc:`Setting up Presto Admin on an Amazon EMR Cluster <installation/presto-admin/emr>`
+| :doc:`Setting up Presto Admin on an Amazon EMR Cluster <installation/presto-admin/emr>`
+|
+|

-* The following installation procedures contain notes or sections specific to installing Presto on an Amazon Web Services EMR cluster.
+| The following installation procedures contain notes or sections specific to installing Presto on an Amazon Web Services EMR cluster.
 These are the notes summarized in the above document.

-* For a detailed explanation of all of the commands and their options, see
+| For a detailed explanation of all of the commands and their options, see

-  :doc:`Comprehensive Presto Admin User Guide <installation/presto-admin/user-guide>`
+| :doc:`Comprehensive Presto Admin User Guide <installation/presto-admin/user-guide>`
+|

 .. toctree::
     :maxdepth: 1
+    :numbered: 2

     Installing Presto Admin <installation/presto-admin/installation/presto-admin-installation.rst>
     Configuring Presto Admin <installation/presto-admin/installation/presto-admin-configuration.rst>
     Installing Java 8 <installation/presto-admin/installation/java-installation.rst>